 The amounts that can be withdrawn with the non-residency or limited life expectancy are 100%.

 3. The final reason the money can be unlocked early is if the individual comes upon financial hardship.

 There are limits to how much money that is available to withdrawal when the individual qualifies for financial hardship.
-The individual is allowed to withdrawal money on a sliding scale based on the amount of yearly maximum pensionable earnings; which is the amount that an individual earns that they still contribute to Canadian Pension Plan (CPP).
+The individual is allowed to withdraw money on a sliding scale based on the amount of yearly maximum pensionable earnings and contributions to the Canadian Pension Plan (CPP).

 This amount can be up to 50% of the yearly maximum pensionable earnings.
 Depending on province of residency, a one-time withdrawal of up to 50% of the locked in money is allowed.
 This can be done the year the individual turns 55 or any year subsequent.

 This is a one-time withdrawal and, if the individual withdraws an amount less than 50%, they may not make another withdrawal of the remainder.